disolovyov/beans/README.md

 * `browser` is a switch to turn browser bundling on or off.
 The bundle is created using [Stitch](https://github.com/sstephenson/stitch) and minified with [UglifyJS](http://marijnhaverbeke.nl/uglifyjs).
+* `browserPaths` is an array of source paths for Stitch.
+Relative paths are resolved to the current working directory.
 * `browserPrefix` is used as a prefix for browser bundle filenames.
 * `copyrightFrom` is a starting copyright year (e.g. 2010) that defaults to the current year.
 The browser bundle header comment will have a copyright notice